crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 even
 odd
 even
-# Here is a function definition.
-Again, no types are required for your parameters, so commenting is SOOO important.
+# A function definition.
+No types are required for parameters, so commenting is SO important.
 So important.
 """
 Returns the idx element of a list